Comparator Circuits over Finite Bounded Posets: Skew Comparator Circuits

 \paragraph{Induction} Assume that the claim is true for $i$.
 Let $s$ be the state in the ${(i+1)}^{\text{th}}$ layer that is reached by $x$ and let $t$ be the state in the ${(i+2)}^{\text{th}}$ that is reached by $x$.
 Now from the truth table in Table~\ref{tab:bp-to-cc} it is clear that after the gadget for state $s$ is evaluated the value of line $t$ will become $1$.
 Also, from the truth table, it is clear that the values of all the other lines that correspond to states in the ${(i+2)}^{\text{th}}$ layer remains $0$.
 Notice that all gates in block $i+1$ incident on $t$ are OR gates.
 So once the value of line $t$ becomes $1$, it remains so until block $i+2$. \end{proof} Let $s$ be the number of states in $B$.
 Then the number of lines in $C$ is at most $3s$ and the number of gates in $C$ is at most $4s$.
 Since $B$ is poly-size, so is $C$.

-\end{proof} Since the construction in Theorem~\ref{thm:CC} preserves skewness of the circuit, we have the following corollary. \begin{corollary} Let $L$ be any distributive lattice and let $a$ be any element in $L$, then $\PskewCC{L}{a} = \L$. \end{corollary}
+It is easy to see that this reduction can be implemented in $\NC^1$. \end{proof} Since the construction in Theorem~\ref{thm:CC} preserves skewness of the circuit, we have the following corollary. \begin{corollary} Let $L$ be any distributive lattice and let $a$ be any element in $L$, then $\PskewCC{L}{a} = \L$. \end{corollary}

-We now turn to skew comparator circuits working over arbitrary fixed finite lattices.
-We show that, over the arbitrary lattices, poly-size skew comparator circuit families capture the class $\NL$.

-\begin{theorem} $\XSkewCC{\Pi_i} = \NL$ (Here the constant $i$ is the same as in Theorem~\ref{thm:P}) \end{theorem} \begin{proof} First, we show that $\NL \subseteq \XSkewCC{\Pi_{i}}$, The class $\NL$ can be defined as the set of all languages computable by logspace uniform Boolean circuits where all AND gates are skewed.
-Applying the reduction in Theorem~\ref{thm:P} to a skew circuit, we get a skew comparator circuit over $\Pi_{i}$.
-In other words, the reduction in Theorem~\ref{thm:P} preserves the skewness of the circuit.

-To show that $\XSkewCC{\Pi_i} \subseteq \NL$, we describe an $\NL$ evaluation algorithm for the circuit value problem $\PiSkewCCVP$. i.e., given a skewed comparator circuit $C$ over $\Pi_i$ and an $A \in \Pi_i$, we can decide in \NL\ whether the circuit $C$ outputs $A$ or not.
-Consider the undirected graph representation $G$ of $A$ and let $V_1, \ldots V_k$ be the partitioning of the vertex set such that the graphs induced by $V_1, \ldots V_k$ are maximal cliques in the graph and all edges in $G$ are in one of these induced graphs.
-From now on, we consider values carried by wires in the circuit as undirected graphs representing some element in the partition lattice.
-Statements such as -- the value of the wire $w$ contains the edge $\{i, j \}$ -- should be interpreted using this equivalence.

-We define the \emph{proof path} for an edge $e$ (of the graph corresponding to an element in $\Pi_i$) in a circuit $C$ as a path from an input gate of $C$ to the output gate of $C$ satisfying the following properties.

-\begin{itemize} \item The value at the input gate contains $e$. \item For each AND gate in the path, the other input comes from an input gate and the value of that gate contains $e$. \end{itemize}

-It is easy to see that a proof path for $e$ in $C$ shows that the output element of $C$ contains the edge $e$.
-Also a proof path can be verified in logspace in a read-once fashion.
-We call a proof path partial if it does not start from the input gate.